globus-gladier/gladier-client-examples/tar-and-transfer/README.md

 ### Requirements

 **WARNING** This example requires a FuncX Endpoint with connected Globus Storage!
-You will not be able to complete this example without it!
+You will not be able to complete this example without both of these things setup!
+See **[Setup Docs](https://gladier.readthedocs.io/en/latest/gladier/setup.html)**.

 * A Python Environment with Gladier installed
 * A FuncX Endpoint with Globus accessible storage